 Perplexity vs Elicit vs Consensus: AI Literature Search

 These tools are not interchangeable: pick by workflow stage, not by brand.
-Perplexity — scoping and orientation: fast, broad, good when the territory is unfamiliar.
-Consensus — evidence pulse on a sharp question: academic corpus, verdict-style read on cited studies.
-Elicit — defensible paper set: structured search, screening, extraction tables.
+Perplexity is best for scoping and orientation when the territory is unfamiliar.
+Consensus is best for a fast evidence pulse on a sharp question.
+Elicit is best when you need a defensible paper set, screening, and extraction tables.

 If you are a grad student or researcher scoping a new literature, you do not need to choose one forever.
 You need to know which to reach for at each stage.
 Perplexity gets you oriented.
 Consensus checks whether your hypothesis has traction.
 Elicit does the structured review work.